MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-incident-types.md

  A **service task** is checklist item that field technicians should complete as part of performing an incident type.

- A **product** is a part that may be used when completing an incident type and can be billed to the customer and deducted from inventory if necessary.
+ A **product** is a part that may be used when completing an incident type and can be billed to the customer and deducted from inventory if necessary. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create a product or service](../field-service/create-product-or-service.md)

  A **service** is labor that may be billed to the customer. **Note:** there is no Service entity.
 A service is created by creating a Product record with **Field Service Type = Service**.